Slack down: top websites see outages as Let's Encrypt's CA certificate expires

 All certificates that power HTTPS on the web are issued by a trusted CA recognised by a device or operating system.

-Built into an operating system, it is usual procedure for these certificates to be updated while updates on an operating system or device are being updated.
+Built into an operating system, it is usual procedure for these certificates to be updated while features on an operating system or device are being reformed.

 When the root certificate expires, it’s almost impossible for websites and apps to not fail, and outages and errors are almost impossible to avoid.